LLNL/ygm/Readme.md

 ```

 At the beginning of the program, a YGM communicator must be constructed.
 It will be given `argc` and `argv` like
-`MPI_Init`, and it has a third optional argument that specifies the aggregate size (in bytes) of allowed for all send
+`MPI_Init`, and it has an optional third argument that specifies the aggregate size (in bytes) allowed for all send
 buffers before YGM begins flushing sends.
 Here, we will make a buffer with 32MB of aggregate send buffer space.
 ``` C++
 ygm::comm world(&argc, &argv, 32*1024*1024);